How to Cut Sentence-Starting Clutter

 Many unnecessary lead-ins start with It is… and have that shortly after.
 These phrases feel familiar, but that familiar feeling probably means it’s an industry cliché.
 The phrases add no information and are the equivalent clearing your throat into a microphone at a lectern: You already had the audience attention; clearing your throat before delivering your message is condescending overkill.
 Skip to the main idea.
 It usually comes after the word that.

-It is important to consider that The Plaintiff may have been lying.
+It is important to consider that the The Plaintiff may have been lying.

-It is axiomatic That a resolution of legal issues or choice of law is required.
+It is axiomatic that That a resolution of legal issues or choice of law is required.

-It is suggested that The authorities should create new safety measures.
+It is suggested that the The authorities should create new safety measures.

-For this reason, We demand a new trial.
+For this reason, we We demand a new trial.

 Here, none of these introductory phrases added any useful information for the reader.
 You can recognize throat-clearing phrases by looking for posturing, emphasis, clichés, and truisms.
 Lawyers love to write it is axiomatic that thinking it sounds authoritative but readers understand it as I couldn’t find supporting authority for the proposition.